-Protecting minors on campus is not just a good idea, it’s part of Wi.
-Stat.
-48.981 and the Clery Act.
-UW System Administrative Policy 625 for youth protection is effective March 2023.
+Protecting minors on campus is not just a good idea, its part of UW System Administrative Policy 625 for youth protection, effective March 2023.
 This policy sets minimum standards to protect minors on our campus.
 It is the Compliance Specialist and Youth & Minors Protection Coordinator role to implement this policy on our campus and equip departments with the tools they need to ensure the protection of all minor’s visiting UW-Stout.
+UW-Stout also maintains a recreational and educational camp license through the Wisconsin Department of Agriculture, Trade and Consumer Protection.
 Our SOP contains relevant information and requirements for how operational areas on campus will fulfill Policy 625 including how we document our compliance.

 Activities that are considered a covered activity: